andwn/cave-story-md/doc/FAQ.md

 If you prefer the faster speed of the Nicalis ports, enable the "CS+ Speed (NTSC Only)" setting in the config menu.

-What the setting is really doing forcing the game to only use PAL lookup tables, but that makes for an unwieldy and overly technical setting name.

 ### The save disks are missing.
 What's going on?
 Your cart or emulator does not support the type of SRAM used by the game.
 Check [COMPATIBILITY.md](/andwn/cave-story-md/blob/master/doc/COMPATIBILITY.md)